awisniew207/LitNodeJsQuickstart/README.md

 ## Using This Repository

-After downloading this repository, you will need to install the necessary dependencies and run the environment setup with the following commands:
+After downloading this repository, you will need to install the necessary dependencies and run the  `index.js` file using `node`.

 ```
 yarn install